laravel/docs/billing.md

 Occasionally, you may wish to update the Stripe customer directly with additional information.
 You may accomplish this using the `updateStripeCustomer` method.
 This method accepts an array of [customer update options supported by the Stripe API](https://stripe.com/docs/api/customers/update):

     $stripeCustomer = $user->updateStripeCustomer($options);

+<a name="balances"></a>
+### Balances

+With Stripe, you can also credit and debit a customer.
+This will be applied to their total balance on their Stripe customer object.
+Later, this balance may credited or debited on new invoices.
+To check the customer's total balance you can use the `->balance()` method on a customer:

+    $balance = $this->balance();

+This will produce a readable amount with the customer's currency applied.
+To credit a customer with a new amount you may use the `applyBalance` with a positive amount and an optional description for internal purposes:

+    $user->applyBalance(500, 'Premium customer top-up.');

+To debit a customer with a certain amount may use the `applyBalance` with a negative amount:

+    $user->applyBalance(-300, 'Bad usage penalty.');

+The `applyBalance` will create new customer balance transactions for the customer.
+These can be retrieved using the `balanceTransactions`:

+    // Retrieve all transactions...
+    $transactions = $user->balanceTransactions();

+    // Display all transactions...
+    foreach ($transactions as $transaction) {
+        // Specific amount of the transaction...
+        $amount = $transaction->amount(); // $2.31

+        // Retrieve the related invoice when available...
+        $invoice = $transaction->invoice();
+    }

+This is useful to display a log in your application for the customer to review all of the credits and debits they've received.

 <a name="tax-ids"></a>
 ### Tax IDs